mark279455/Battleships/README.md

 The two areas surrounded by the blue frames are controlled by instances od the ScreenControl class which define and monitor events that happen during the game.

+Testing for the ScreenControl class involved the following....

+-       Heading and instructions printed in the correct place. - lines 1 - 3
+-       Key printed in the correct place - line 24
+-       The instance areas were printed in the correct place with the blue frames surrounding them. - lines 4 - 20
+-       make a guess happened on line 21
+-       game status / info messages were printed on line 22
+-       error messages were printed on line 23
+-       Game end messages were printed on line 22

 ---